ePages-de/epages-devportal/_posts/2018/2018-07-19-rocking-the-stage-with-a-software-localization-tool.md

 Long story short, these are the most important Q&As we tackled:

 **Q**: Do we provide our developers with final UI texts before or after they develop a feature?
 **A**: First, the developers have to create the keys while they are coding, but without any final texts.
-Afterwards, these keys will be automatically uploaded to PhraseApp (keyword: Git Synchronization).
+Afterwards, these keys will be automatically uploaded to Phrase (keyword: Git Synchronization).
 The final UI texts will only be delivered by our UI writers at this point in time.
-Thus, we can make use of all the features PhraseApp offers.
+Thus, we can make use of all the features Phrase offers.

 **Q**: How often do we create UI texts?
 **A**: Twice a week.